How Acne Treatments Absorb Into the Skin

-Caution: This is a science-y article.
-It's interesting how things get into the skin though, so read on if you're a biology geek :)
+Caution - Deep Science Ahead: It's interesting how things get into the skin though, so read on if you're a biology nerd.

 Topical drugs, including acne treatments, normally are effective only when absorbed into the skin.
 However, a drug has to pass through the outermost layer of the skin to get where it is needed.

 To understand how the skin absorbs topical drugs, let's begin with a quick review of the structure of the skin.